Skip to main content

 Solution #1: Review global CI job configuration

 You might be creating large files or directories in your GitLab CI config's before_script:, cache:, or similar sections.
-The semgrep-sast job will scan all files available to it, not just the source code committed to git, so if for example you have a cache configuration of
+The semgrep-sast job scans all files available to it, not just the source code committed to git, so if for example you have a cache configuration of

 cache: